shoefer/ball_catching/README.md

 ## Proofs

-The following proofs are available in jupyter notebook:
+The following proofs are available in jupyter notebooks:

 - **Analysis of Chapman's Strategy** (Section 4.2.1): ```notebook/proofs-chapman.ipynb```
 - **Angular Representation Violates Markov Property** (Section 4.2.1, Supplementary material): ```notebook/proof-angular-non-markov.ipynb```

-To inspect the proofs, run jupyter notebook in the ball_catching/notebook folder and then open the notebooks in a browser
+To inspect the proofs, run ```jupyter notebook``` in the ball_catching/notebook folder and then open the notebooks in a browser.

     cd ball_catching/notebook
     jupyter notebook